MBA Program Requirements

 The action learning component of the MBA exposes students to real-world application of the classroom material through internships, case analysis and projects focused on the local business community.
 Action Learning Class List.

 Concentrations consist of 9 to 12 credits in different areas of specialization which permit students to expand their skills beyond the broad understanding of business management provided by the Core and Professional components of the MBA.
 The concentrations in the MBA program are developed around market needs and faculty expertise.
 They permit you to seek out further study in one of a number of selected areas.
 The nature of each concentration differs.
-For example, a concentration in Management has one required course and three elective courses which you may select to meet your needs from a menu of over 40 courses in management.
+For example, a concentration in Management has no required courses and three elective courses which you may select to meet your needs from a menu of over 40 courses in management.
 This concentration provides you with maximum flexibility in designing your program to fit your needs.
 Other concentrations are more restrictive and may require a number of specific courses which the faculty have designed to provide you with the background you need to be competitive in today’s market.

 The integrative course allows you to use the skills developed in the core to analyze and solve complex business problems and recommend solutions.
 The integrative course involves teamwork, presentation building and report writing skills.
 All are skills which are developed throughout the MBA program.
 The integrative course may be taken in the last two semesters of enrollment.
 All Gateway and core courses should be completed prior to enrolling in this course.